 Conversational AI signals a huge advancement in the way we interact with computers.
-Unlike menus, touchscreens, or mouse clicks, using our voice to have a conversation is one of the most natural ways to use a computer; it requires no learning curve.
+Unlike menus, touchscreens, or mouse clicks, using our voices to have conversations is one of the most natural ways to use a computer; it requires no learning curve.

 This new method of human-computer interaction makes powerful computer applications even easier to use and accessible to more people.
-Before, you may have needed to make several swipes and clicks to complete a task.
-With voice, you can complete a task by simply saying, “Alexa, play the top songs in Seattle.”
+For example, instead of having to make several swipes and clicks to play music, you can simply say, “Alexa, play the top songs in Seattle.”

-Conversations can be conceptually and emotionally complex; they entail much more than simple input and output.
-When we talk to each other, how we say something also matters as much as what we say.
+Conversations can be conceptually and emotionally complex.
+When we talk to each other, how we say something matters just as much as what we say.

-Here are four key elements of conversations to remember when designing conversational experiences.
+Here are four key elements to remember when designing conversational experiences.

-Everyday conversations take many things into account besides just the words we speak, including why, when, and where we converse.
-When designing for voice, think about how you can give Alexa context to provide a delightful conversation.
-For example, “Alexa, remind me to buy groceries tomorrow,” is a simple request if made during the daytime; make the same request at 1am, and “tomorrow” could mean two different days and should be clarified.
+Everyday conversations take into account more just the words we speak.
+Delightful conversation design involves giving context about why, when, and where.
+For example, “Alexa, remind me to buy groceries tomorrow,” is a simple request during the daytime, but at 1:00 in the morning, “tomorrow” could mean a different thing.

-Conversations are dynamic and require both parties to understand, respond, and then remember what the other participant is saying.
-It’s important to build these aspects into the VUI so Alexa can respond to the important parts of the conversation, no matter how a user presents the information.
-For example, if a user provides a destination and a date when requesting to book a flight, Alexa should avoid asking the follow-up question: “What’s your departure date?”
+Conversations are dynamic and inconsistent.
+They require both parties to understand, respond, and remember what the other participant is saying.
+Design the VUI so that Alexa captures the important parts of the conversation no matter how it is presented.
+For example, if a user provides both a destination and a date when requesting to book a flight, Alexa should avoid asking the follow-up question: “What’s your departure date?”

-Face-to-face conversations are filled with personality, emotion, and even surprises; you never know what someone is going to say next.
+Face-to-face conversations are filled with personality, emotion, and even surprises.
 When appropriate, incorporating these quirks can make interacting with Alexa feel more like having a conversation.

 There are many other layers to creating natural conversational experiences.
 For example, you should present only the most relevant information needed in a concise and simple way.
 Then, gradually build on the user’s response with follow-up questions and information.
-Remember that we often use many combinations of words and phrases to mean the same thing.
+Also, remember that we often use many combinations of words and phrases to mean the same thing.
 Sometimes we ask imprecise questions.
-In the appropriate context, sometimes we tell jokes.
-A well designed voice-experience becomes a conversation when it takes all of these things into account and feels like it doesn’t follow a script.
+Sometimes we tell jokes.
+A well designed voice experience becomes a conversation when it takes all of these elements into account.

 There are many elements to voice design, but you don’t need to be an expert to start designing and building voice experiences.
-Anyone can create for voice using the Alexa Skills Kit (ASK), a collection of self-service APIs, tools, documentations, and code samples that makes it fast and easy to build for Alexa.
-With ASK, anyone can leverage Amazon’s pioneering knowledge in the field of voice design and get started quickly.
+The Alexa Skills Kit (ASK) is a collection of self-service APIs, tools, documentation, and code samples that makes it easier to start building Alexa skills.
+Skills are like apps for Alexa, enabling customers to perform everyday tasks or engage with your content naturally with voice.